ToplinkGlobalCollege/2025-PRO-TLGC-CATALYST-TEAM/README.md

 In this section, the building instructions for the self-driving car can be accessed via the link or QR code below.

 # 2.0 Power and Sensor Management
+This section covers the power source of the self-driving car and the sensors used to provide it with the necessary information to navigate various challenges.
+It explains the reasoning behind the selection of each sensor and how they are integrated into the car, along with details on power consumption.
+A wiring diagram is also included for reference.

 # 2.1 Sensors